alex-zakatov/alex-zakatov/README.md

-## Hi there! 🤓
+## Hi there, I'm Alex! 🤓
-I'm Alex, and I'm starting my career as a Data Scientist.
+And I'm starting my career as a Data Scientist.

 ### Here's 3 facts about me
 - 👨‍💻 I’m currently working at [Yandex Practicum](https://practicum.yandex.ru/)